 make

-make install - Compile libiconv, Freetype, expat and fontconfig statically in that order:
+- Compile libiconv, Freetype, expat and fontconfig statically in that order:./configure --prefix=/mingw --disable-shared

 make

-make install - (Optional) Download DirectX headers from any of the following locations and unpack them in /mingw/include:
+- (Optional) Download DirectX headers from any of the following locations and unpack them in /mingw/include:- http://www.videolan.org/vlc/dx7headers.tgz

 - http://www.mplayerhq.hu/MPlayer/contrib/win32/dx7headers.tgz